staarblitz/hxposed/README.md

 A hypervisor based service provider aiming to expose depths of NT kernel to user mode.
 In a safe way.
 Based on [barevisor](https://github.com/tandasat/barevisor)

-### What does HxPosed do?
+## What does HxPosed do?
-HxPosed changes that by giving you direct access to both the kernel and user mode.
-It’s a hypervisor-based kernel driver that uses VMCALLs (CPUID traps, actually) to manage both the kernel and user space.

-Since hypervisors operate in ring -1 (a theoretical level even more privileged than the kernel), HxPosed gives you everything you need.

-This isn't just about optimizing Windows; it’s about owning it.
+HxPosed grants you hypervisor and kernel level access to your own computer.
+So you can do anything.
+That includes playing with Windows internals.
+Which you most likely love if you are reading this.

 And yes, we mean it.
 There is no bullshit, no-nonsense.
 That is right.
 Here is what you get with HxPosed:
 - A safe API written in Rust (available for C# and C too),